JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 Additional notes:

-* If the {id} does not exist, an empty array will be returned.
+* If the `{id}` does not exist, an empty array will be returned.
 * If anyone other than an Organization Administrator from the API’s Organization, or the API Admin tries to access the API, a 403 forbidden message will be thrown.

-**What is being shown in API Manager’s UI.**
+**Dependency view in API Manager’s UI.**

-Click on a published API, click on the **API Access** tab, located between the "API Methods" and "Security Profiles" Tab, a table will be displayed containing two tabs, “Organizations”, and “Applications”.
+Click on a published API, click on the **API Access** tab, located between the "API Methods" and "Security Profiles" Tab, a table will be displayed containing two tabs named **Organizations**, and **Applications**.

-The default view is by “Organizations”, a table with 3 columns will display:
+The default view is by **Organizations**, a table with three columns will display:

-* 1st column named "Organization": The external organization in which API access has been granted.
+1. **Organization**: The external organization in which API access has been granted.
-* 2nd column named "Applications": The number of applications belonging to the organization from which API access has been granted.
+2.  **Applications**: The number of applications belonging to the organization from which API access has been granted.
-* 3rd column named "Access Granted Date": The initial date the Organization was granted access.
+3. **Access granted date**: The initial date the organization was granted access.

-If you click on the “Applications” tab, a table with 3 columns will display:
+If you click on the **Applications** tab, a table with three columns will display:

-* 1st column named "Applications": The name of the application using the API.
+1. **Applications**: The name of the application using the API.
-* 2nd column named "Organization": The external organization where the application belongs to in which API access has been granted.
+2. **Organization**: The external organization where the application belongs to in which API access has been granted.
-* 3rd column named "Access Granted Date": The initial date the application had access to the API.
+3. **Access granted date**: The initial date the application had access to the API.

 <!--StartFragment-->